Best daily deals

 The AirPods (2nd generation) works on both Android and iOS, but you don’t have any special software features when paired with an Android device.

 There isn’t an official app in the Apple App Store to control and customize your AirPods.
-In order to receive software and firmware updates to any AirPods device, you need an iPad or iPhone.
+You need an iPad or iPhone to receive software and firmware updates for any AirPods device.

 From the iPadOS or iOS Settings app, you can adjust the touch controls, toggle automatic ear detection, use the Apple Find My AirPods feature, select which microphone (left or right earbud) the AirPods uses for phone calls and more.
-On the whole, the AirPods (3rd generation) and AirPods (2nd generation) software features are very similar except for one thing: spatial audio.
+Overall, the AirPods (3rd generation) and AirPods (2nd generation) software features are very similar except for one thing: spatial audio.

 The spatial audio pop-up on an iPad Pro.